Yousef-koura/GIT-Github-Commands-/README.md

     9- git branch -d (branch name)               # is used to delete the branch

 How to pull Request:
-    1- git pull origin main                      # is used to
+    1- git pull origin main                # is used to Update branch with the latest changes from the main branch

+How to reset last commit:
+    1- git reset HEAD~1                    # is used to reset the last commit

+How to get all commits:
+    1- git log                             # is used to log all commits and commit changes

+Fork: is used to copy someone repository to your repository.